Skip to content

 A backstabber is a deceitful person who appears loyal and trustworthy but spreads rumors, lies, and disinformation behind your back to harm your reputation and relationships.

-A Backstabber is highly skilled at appearing trustworthy and friendly but lacks authenticity and sincerity.
-He often uses flattery and compliments to gain your trust and confidence, but after, he uses this knowledge against you to manipulate and control your behavior or to sabotage your success.
+They often use flattery and compliments to gain your trust and confidence.
+But, after they use their knowledge against you to manipulate and control your behavior or to sabotage your success.

-Another characteristic of a backstabber is his tendency to gossip and spread rumors.
-He often uses his social networks to create chaos and confusion and his power and influence to turn others against or to damage your reputation in subtle and insidious ways.
+They often use their social networks to create chaos and confusion, and their power and influence to turn others against or damage your reputation in subtle and insidious ways.

-To cope with a backstabber, you must confront him directly and assertively without becoming aggressive or emotional.
-You can calmly explain how his behavior affects you and ask him to stop.
+To cope with backstabbers, you must confront them directly and assertively without becoming aggressive or emotional.
+You can calmly explain how their behavior affects you and ask them to stop.

-You can also set clear boundaries and expectations for how you want to be treated and hold the backstabber accountable for his actions.
+You can also set clear boundaries and expectations for how you want to be treated and hold them accountable for their actions.

-You may need to distance yourself from the person and develop a support system of friends and family who can provide emotional and practical support.
+You may need to distance yourself from the person.
+Develop the support of friends and family who can provide emotional and practical help to build a positive environment for yourself.

 FINAL THOUGHTS TO TAKE AWAY…

-Think about any person in your life and answer three questions:
+Think about any person in your life and answer these three questions:

 1. What kind of effect does this person have on you?